 - Tous les jours dimanche (Seven Sundays - France/Italy) 1994

 - L'Articolo 2 (Article 2) 1994

 - Palla di Neve (Snowball) 1996

-Honolulu Baby is perhaps Nichetti's best and well-loved film.
+Honolulu Baby is perhaps Nichetti's best and best-loved film.
 In the film, he revisits Alberto Colombo, the engineer he first brought to the screen in 1979's Ratataplan.
 Colombo now works for the multinational corporation he failed his exam for in Ratataplan.
-This company requires that the employees only speak English of face being fired.
+This company requires that the employees only speak English or face being fired.

 Maurizio Nichetti,Trento Film Festival 2008.

 Daunted by pressures at work, he wants to take his wife Margherita, played by Portuguese actress Maria de Medeiros, away from it all.
 Instead, his employer sends Alberto away to a South American desert outpost called Melancias, a town in which there are no men.
 Colombo has a great deal of fun and gets into lots of crazy shenanigans.
 The film is so very funny and has a surprise ending that shows that karmic justice can also be comic justice.

 After Honolulu Baby, Nichetti has directed mostly tv works, but has appeared as an actor in interantionally acclaimed movies such as Somewhere (2010), directed by Sofia Coppola.

 This brief biography and filmography cannot explain what Maurizio Nichetti means to Italian cinema.
 He's a comedic genius who brings intelligence and a sharp sense of slapstick to the big screen.
 He's a brilliant writer, director, actor and comedian, a true asset to his craft and to Italy.